- J.D., summa cum laude, Washington and Lee University School of Law; Order of the Coif

 - U.S. District Court for the District of Columbia

 Richard W. SmithPARTNER

-Mr. Smith is an experienced trial litigator with multiple bench and jury trials to his credit.
+Richard is an experienced trial litigator with multiple bench and jury trials to his credit.
 As co-chair of the firm’s Litigation Group, his practice includes intellectual property, sports, antitrust, securities, business tort, and complex commercial litigation.
-Among other high-profile litigation matters, Mr. Smith participated in a multi-billion dollar antitrust bundling litigation, the Florida recount litigation in the aftermath of the 2000 presidential election, the constitutional challenge to the Bipartisan Campaign Reform Act of 2002, and the criminal trial of a Florida man accused of committing first-degree felony murder.
+Among other high-profile litigation matters, Richard participated in a multi-billion dollar antitrust bundling litigation, the Florida recount litigation in the aftermath of the 2000 presidential election, the constitutional challenge to the Bipartisan Campaign Reform Act of 2002, and the criminal trial of a Florida man accused of committing first-degree felony murder.